dagster-io/dagster-cloud-hybrid-quickstart/README.md

 2. A [Hybrid agent](https://docs.dagster.io/dagster-cloud/deployment/agents) up and running.

 3. A Docker container registry accessible from the hybrid agent and from your GitHub workflows.

-> **Note**
-> It is recommended to first deploy the example project included in this repository and then replace it with your own Dagster project.

 ## Step 1.
 Create a new repository from this template